plone/documentation/plone.app.dexterity/model-driven-types.md

 In the previous section, we defined two types by using Zope schema.
 In this section, we're going to define a type's fields using an XML model file.

-The great advantage of using a model file is that we can prototype the content type in Dexterity's through-the-web field editor, then export the XML model file for incorporation into our package.
+The advantage of using a model file is that we can prototype the content type in Dexterity's through-the-web field editor, then export the XML model file for incorporation into our package.

 XML may be used to do pretty much anything you could do via Zope schema.
 Many users not already schooled in Zope schema will find this by far the easiest and fastest way to create Dexterity content types.

 ## Setting the field model

 Create an `example/conference/models` directory.
-In it, add a `presenter.xml` file with the contents:
+In it, add a `presenter.xml` file with the following content.

 ```xml
 <model xmlns:form="http://namespaces.plone.org/supermodel/form"